-One of the newest treatment options for severe emphysema is bronchoscopic lung volume reduction using endobronchial valves.
-These tiny devices are implanted in the lungs and function as one-way valves, blocking off diseased parts of the lung and allowing healthier regions to expand and function more efficiently.
+One of the newest treatment options for severe emphysema is a minimally invasive procedure called bronchoscopic lung volume reduction (BLVR) using endobronchial valves.
+These tiny devices are implanted in the airways of the lungs and act as one-way valves.
+They block off diseased parts of the lung and allow healthier regions to expand and function more efficiently.

-The Leader in New Treatment for Severe Emphysema
+Leader in New Treatment for Severe Emphysema

 At the Temple Lung Center, we're renowned for our experienced medical staff, superior outcomes and leading-edge research.
 We help people with serious lung disease breathe easier and live more active lives.